verana-labs/verifiable-trust-vpr-spec/spec.md

 This method can only be called by either:

-- the `account` of the validator that created the Permission that they want to slash,
+- an ancestor validator of this permission;
-- the `grantee` of the `ECOSYSTEM` Permission (the Trust Registry controller) of the corresponding credential schema that this Permission is linked to;
+- the controller of the `TrustRegistry` object, owner of the corresponding credential schema.

 ##### [MOD-PERM-MSG-12-1] Slash Permission Trust Deposit parameters